Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Positions can be freely advertised, subject to certain restrictions.
 For instance, under the Law on Securing Equal Opportunity and Treatment between Men and Women in Employment, employers must offer the same employment opportunities to women and men (although, in practice, this is not necessarily reflected in ads).

-(b) Medical history?
 Employers can inquire about an applicant’s medical history, provided that any inquiry is consistent with the purpose of the interview.
-In addition, the Labour Safety and Health Law – which promotes the prevention of worker illness and injury – provides that medical examinations may be performed during initial hire and at least yearly.
+In addition, the Industrial Safety and Health Law – which promotes the prevention of worker illness and injury – provides that medical examinations may be performed during initial hire and at least yearly.

 Wages and working time

-Pay Is there a national minimum wage and, if so, what is it?
 The Minimum Wage Law provides for a minimum wage.
-Wages differ per region and industry and the minimum hourly wage in Tokyo is Y932.
+Wages differ per region and industry and the minimum hourly wage in Tokyo is Y985 (as of 1 October 2018).

-Are there restrictions on working hours?
 The statutory working week is 40 hours per week or eight hours per day, excluding breaks.
 This statutory requirement is subject to a number of business-related exceptions, under which 44-hour working weeks are acceptable.
 Employers must obtain and file a labour management agreement (Article 36 of the Labour Standards Law) with the Labour Standards Inspection Office if they wish employees to work over the statutory working hours or on statutory days off.
-Strictly speaking, there is no legal limit on the extension of working hours (except for hazardous work), provided that an Article 36 agreement has been filed.
+Strictly speaking, there is currently no legal limit on the extension of working hours (except for hazardous work), provided that an Article 36 agreement has been filed.

 Certain standards contained in the Labour Standards Law are designed to moderate overtime work (although a labour management agreement will prevail over these standards).
 The standard overtime work limits are as follows: